zsparal/api-documentation/source/pointofsale/point-of-sale.rst

 Receiving your first terminal
 -----------------------------
-To get started, you can request one or more terminal devices either via the Mollie Dashboard or via your account manager.
+To get started, you can request one or more terminals either via the Mollie Dashboard or via your account manager.

-Your terminal device will have an alias and a 4-digit terminal passcode which will be provided to you.
+Your terminal will have an alias and a 4-digit passcode, which will be provided to you.
-In addition to this, each device has a unique identifier called terminal ID.
-You can find more details about how the terminal ID is used in the :doc:`Create Payments v2 API</reference/v2/payments-api/create-payment>`.
+In addition to this, each terminal has a unique identifier called 'terminal ID'.
+This ID will be used to create payments for the specific terminal.
+For more information, check the 'Accepting payments' section below.

-The terminal devices information can be retrieved via the :doc:`List terminals v2 API</reference/v2/terminals-api/list-terminals>`.
+The terminal information can be retrieved via the :doc:`List terminals v2 API</reference/v2/terminals-api/list-terminals>`.
-After requesting a terminal device, its status will be ``pending``, followed by an ``active`` status once it is ready to accept payments.
+After requesting a terminal, its status will be ``pending``, followed by an ``active`` status once it is ready to accept payments.

-The terminal devices are linked to a specific payment profile.
+Terminals are linked to a specific payment profile.
 Larger merchants can thus create separate payment profiles to group terminals according to their needs.
 For example, merchants may want to have a payment profile for each physical store.

 Setting up the terminal
 ^^^^^^^^^^^^^^^^^^^^^^^
-Once you receive the device, you can simply turn it on.
+Once you receive the terminal, you can simply turn it on.
 The terminal guides you through an onboarding process which involves configuring network preferences.
 Make sure to see that the terminal status is "Ready to use".
 Then, tap the "Start" button and you can start accepting payments.